Inspect items

 To locate the item whose properties are displayed in a focused Inspector, do one of the following:

-• From the focused Inspector window’s More Items () menu, select Ping to highlight the item in the Hierarchy or the Project windowA window that shows the contents of your Assets folder (Project tab) More info
+• From the focused Inspector window’s More Items () menu, select Ping to highlight the item in the Hierarchy window.

-• Hover over the focused Inspector window’s tab header to display a tooltip that shows the full path to the item in the Hierarchy or the Project view.
+• Hover over the focused Inspector window’s tab header to display a tooltip of the item’s full path.

 Did you find this page useful?
 Please give it a rating: